 - A custom unlock certificate received through the Fly Safe portal

-Alternatively, if you know in advance that your mission requires you to fly in an Authorization Zone, you can apply ahead of time for a scheduled unlock, which we will cover in this article later.
+Alternatively, if you know in advance that your mission requires you to fly in an Authorization Zone, you can apply ahead of time for a custom unlock, which we will cover in this article later.
+Click here to skip ahead to custom unlocks.

 Live Unlocking: Unlocking a Blue Authorization Zone when you’re in the field